Category - Poland

 Embark on a captivating philatelic journey through the fascinating world of Polish postage stamps!
 Discover the rich history, cultural heritage, and natural beauty of Poland through these captivating stamps.
 From the classic issues featuring iconic landmarks like Warsaw’s Royal Castle and Krakow’s Wawel Castle to the modern commemoratives celebrating Polish folk traditions, famous scientists, and stunning national parks, explore the wonders of Poland through philately.
 Collect these exquisite stamps, unravel their intriguing stories, and immerse yourself in the charm and allure of Polish stamp collecting.
 Let the stamps transport you to the charming streets of Krakow, the serene lakes of Masuria, and the vibrant spirit of this captivating country.
 Start your collection today and embark on a Polish stamp adventure that will inspire your curiosity and captivate your imagination!

-Issue: Poland Departure for the Hunt by Wojciech Kossak Stamp Type: Stamp Number of Stamps: 1 Stamps Denomination: 20 ZL, Issue Date: 1968 Issued By: Poland POST
+Issue: Poland Stanislaw Skarżyński Pilot Plane RWD-5 bis South Atlantic 1978 Stamp Type: Stamp Number of Stamps: 1 Stamps Denomination: 1.50 ZL Issue Date: 1978 Issued By: Poland POST

 Type: Stamp